-The proposed use is consistent with the County's General Plan.
-The County's General Plan is consistent with the Southern California Association of Governments (SCAG) Regional Comprehensive Plan Guidelines and the MDAQMD Air Quality Management Plan (AQMP).
+The proposed use is consistent with the Countywide Plan.
+The Countywide Plan is consistent with the Southern California Association of Governments (SCAG) Regional Comprehensive Plan Guidelines and the MDAQMD Air Quality Management Plan (AQMP).
 Thus, the proposed project would be consistent with the regional AQMP.